 The current popular color palate in home décor is predominantly grey.

-Don’t get me wrong, I like grey.
-I painted my Laundry Room grey before it was the color of the decade.
-It’s neutral, clean and you can choose from a multitude of shades.
-I like it because it lends well to an accent color.
-Like red.
+Don’t get me wrong; I like grey.
+Case in point, I painted my Laundry Room grey before it was the color of the decade.
+It’s neutral, clean, and you can choose from a multitude of shades.
+I like it because it lends well to an accent color, like red.

 I love red.
 Now, don’t go psychoanalyzing me based on my color preference.
-I don’t believe personality traits can be identified through hue fondness.
+I don’t believe we identify personality traits through hue fondness.
 I trust we are far more complicated beings than that!

 - Robust Approach